aplbrain/dandi-docs/docs/developer-guide/integrate-external-services.md

 # Integrate External Services with DANDI

-This page provides guidance on how to integrate external services with the DANDI Archive, including how to work with DANDI metadata models and APIs.
+This page provides guidance on how to integrate external services with the {{ instance.name }} Archive, including how to work with {{ instance.name }} metadata models and APIs.

-## DANDI Metadata Models Integration
+## {{ instance.name }} Metadata Models Integration

 **DANDI metadata models** are defined as
 [Pydantic models](https://github.com/dandi/dandi-schema/blob/master/dandischema/models.py)
-in [**dandischema**](https://github.com/dandi/dandi-schema) and transformed into [JSON schemas](https://github.com/dandi/schema). **Both** representations — the original Pydantic definitions and JSON schemas — are used across the DANDI ecosystem.
+in [**dandischema**](https://github.com/dandi/dandi-schema) and transformed into [JSON schemas](https://github.com/dandi/schema). **Both** representations — the original Pydantic definitions and JSON schemas — are used across the {{ instance.name }} ecosystem.
 The diagram below outlines how these two representations are integrated into various components, including the CLI, the backend/API, and the web interface.